trance1st/JSONP1.1-DEMO/Readme.md

                                     .apply(beer)
 ```

+##### JSON MERGE PATCH

+For updating a JSON document there is another specification called JSON Merge Patch (RFC 7386).
+It standardises the update operation, but instead of sending a new JSON document with the operations to apply, you send a document which its syntax mimics the document being modified.
+You only send the fields with the updates.
+The special value null is used to indicate that a field should be removed.

 ##### Process JSON objects (actually JSON arrays) like JAVA 8 streams
  You can process JSON arrays in the same way you process JAVA 8 streams: